Rhea (mythology): Cult

-Rhea had "no strong local cult or identifiable activity under her control".
-She was originally worshiped on the island of Crete, identified in mythology as the site of Zeus' infancy and upbringing.
+Rhea had "no strong local cult or identifiable activity under her control."
+She was originally worshiped on the island of Crete, identified in mythology as the site of Zeus's infancy and upbringing.
 Her cults employed rhythmic, raucous chants and dances, accompanied by the tympanon (a wide, handheld drum), to provoke a religious ecstasy.
 Her priests impersonated her mythical attendants, the Curetes and Dactyls, with a clashing of bronze shields and cymbals.

-The tympanon's use in Rhea's rites may have been the source for its use in Cybele's – in historical times, the resemblances between the two goddesses were so marked that some Greeks regarded Cybele as their own Rhea, who had deserted her original home on Mount Ida in Crete and fled to Mount Ida in the wilds of Phrygia to escape Cronus.
+The tympanon's use in Rhea's rites may have been the source for its use in Cybele's – in historical times, the resemblances between the two goddesses were so marked that some Greeks regarded Cybele as their own Rhea, who had deserted her original home on Mount Ida in Crete and fled to the wilds of Phrygia to escape Cronus.

-Rhea was often referred to as Meter Theon (“Mother of the Gods”) and there were several temples around Ancient Greece dedicated to her under that name.
+Rhea was often referred to as Meter Theon ("Mother of the Gods") and there were several temples around Ancient Greece dedicated to her under that name.
 Pausanias mentioned temples dedicated to Rhea under the name Meter Theon in Anagyros in Attika, Megalopolis in Arkadia, on the Acropolis of Ancient Corinth, and in the district of Keramaikos in Athens, where the statue was made by Pheidias.
-In Sparta there was further more a sanctuary to Meter Megale (“[the] Great Mother”).
+In Sparta there was furthermore a sanctuary to Meter Megale ("[the] Great Mother").
 Olympia had both an altar and a temple to the Meter Theon: